IHSAA Resource Library

 The Iowa High School Sports Network is the exclusive rights holder for specific broadcast, marketing, and media rights for the IHSAA.
 This includes producing and broadcasting for television and video streaming at IHSAA state tournament events in football, wrestling, basketball, track and field, soccer, and baseball.

-The IHSAA and IGHSAU track statistical data and scores for specific sports through Quik Stats Iowa online.
+The IHSAA and IGHSAU track statistical data and scores for specific sports through Quik Stats Iowa online, as managed by Varsity Bound.
 Schools and their teams are responsible for the statistical and scheduling entry.
-The site and data entry are managed by ASPi Solutions through Varsity Bound.

 Properly-lit athletic fields provide more opportunity for participants and lead to increased family and community attendance at evening events.
 Member schools may follow Musco Lighting’s approved guidelines for facility lighting.